Tavern-style pizza: Regional varieties

+Lesser-cited varieties include Dayton, Ohio, which uses unsweetened tomato sauce.

 Sales

 Tavern-style pizza is commonly found in restaurants across much of the Midwestern United States.
 Its popularity widened across the United States in the 2020s.
 The expansion included tavern-style releases from the US restaurant chains Pizza Hut and Domino's, in addition to the Tombstone frozen pizza brand.

 A number of sources have said that tavern-style pizza outsells deep-dish pizza in Chicago.
 According to 2013 Grubhub data and the company Chicago Pizza Tours, thin-crust pizza outsells the more widely known deep-dish style among locals, with GrubHub stating that deep-dish comprises only 9% of its pizza deliveries.
 In response, Technomics food industry researcher Darren Tristano questioned GrubHub's conclusion on the basis of the delivery service's user demographics, saying that its younger users cannot afford deep-dish pizza, while NPR noted that the data would not include information on two particular chains specializing in the style (though with just 20 restaurants in the city of 2.7 million) that are not on GrubHub.
 In 2020 COVID-affected data, Yelp also found that thin-crust pizza was more popular in Chicago.
 However, Food & Wine magazine spoke to multiple Chicago pizzerias in 2024 whose sales of the two styles of pizza were evenly split.